 Keeping the right humidity in your wine cellar (experts say 70 to 80%) is essential to keep each bottle optimally tied and block oxygen from degrading the wine’s flavor and the value of your product.
 Therefore, periodically checking the humidity in this situation is in your best interest as a business owner.

 7 Types of People Who Should Be Monitoring Temperature and Humidity

 You should consider using a monitoring system if you fall into one of these categories:

 - The homeowner.
-Monitoring temperature and humidity conditions inside and around your home help to notice an extreme increase of humidity, gauge raised or falling temperatures, and find water leaks.
+Monitoring temperature and humidity conditions inside and around your home help to notice an extreme increase in humidity, gauge raised or falling temperatures, and find water leaks.

 - You own a business.
 Monitoring conditions in your workspace will help you safeguard computer servers and sensible data equipment.
-You’ll get an early warning about issues so that you can prevent costly downtime and business los1ses.
+In addition, you’ll get an early warning about issues so that you can prevent costly downtime and business losses.

 - The gardener.
 Monitor the temperature and check the humidity level to protect your plants.